In general, looking after your incisions after a breast augmentation is fairly easy.

 What kind of stitches (dissolvable or removable) will be your surgeon's choice.

-Most stitches used in breast surgery these days are dissolvable so there’s no need to have them removed.
+Most stitches used in a breast augmentation these days are dissolvable so there’s no need to have them removed.
 The removable type will require a trip back to your plastic surgeon (typically between 6-14 days after your surgery).

 If you have a areolar (nipple) incision your plastic surgeon may also use medical tape (steri strips) to hold your wounds together.
 These typically need to stay on for at least 2 weeks.